Amanda Bradford: Graduate education

 Bradford attended the University of Washington, School of Aquatic and Fishery Sciences (SAFS) in Seattle, Washington, receiving her Masters of Science in 2003 and then Doctorate of Philosophy (PhD) in 2011.
 Bradford studied under the late Glenn VanBlaricom for both degrees.

 During her time at SAFS, Bradford spent 10 summers in the Russian Far East studying the endangered western population of gray whales.
 Bradford's graduate research focused on estimating survival, abundance, anthropogenic impacts, and body condition of these whales.
 Her results showed that calf survival in the population was notably low, the population numbered only around 100 whales in the early 2000s, whales were vulnerable to fishing gear entanglement and vessel collisions, and that body condition varied by season and year.
 Lactating females where found to have the poorest body condition and did not always appear to recover by the end of a feeding season.
 Bradford also studied the age at sexual maturity and the birth-interval of the western gray whales, both important parameters for understanding the dynamics of this endangered population.

-Bradford spent a lot of time as a graduate student working on photo-identification of the western gray whale population and published a paper on how to identify calves based on of their barnacle scars and pigmentation patterns.
+Bradford spent a lot of time as a graduate student working on photo-identification of the western gray whale population and published a paper on how to identify calves based on their barnacle scars and pigmentation patterns.